Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter D - Directional Projection Protocol.md

 This structure can be exploited to construct **multi-angle projection ensembles** with soft or learnable angular basis sets $\{\mathbf{v}_m\}_{m=1}^M$, enabling modular specialization.

-> These results extend the stability theorems of Appendix C to directional scenarios - showing that geometric and angular information jointly shape the evolution of distributed memory structures.
+> These results extend the stability theorems of Chapter C to directional scenarios - showing that geometric and angular information jointly shape the evolution of distributed memory structures.

 ---